moomindani/aws-mon-linux/README.md

 ### Examples

-The following examples assume that you have already updated the awscreds.conf file with valid AWS credentials.
-If you are not using the awscreds.conf file, provide credentials using the --aws-access-key-id and --aws-secret-key arguments.
+The following examples assume that you have already configured awscli with "aws configure".

 #### To perform a simple test run without posting data to CloudWatch